What to Do in a Power Outage

 Make a determination if you are able to remain in your home or if you just walk out, gather as much information as you can.
 If the house is structurally sound it will be safe to stay.

-Then secure the electrical, , and supplies, the will be off as well due to there being no electric service.
-We will smell gas if a gas line is corrupted but we will not be able to detect a leak or if the electrical system has been compromised, it could start a fire.
+Then secure the electrical, , and supplies, the water will be off as well due to there being no electric service.
+We will smell gas if a gas line is corrupted but we will not be able to detect a water leak or if the electrical system has been compromised, it could start a fire.

-It is safest to eliminate the worry, it will be a hassle after the utilities return because your supplier will have to check out the systems but it is the safest action to take.
+It is safest to eliminate the worry, it will be a hassle after the because your supplier will have to check out the systems but it is the safest action to take.
 Standing water and an electrical short to ground to not complement one another.

 Water, check your supply, we need a minimum of 1/2 gallon per person per day if that much water is not on hand begin conserving immediately.